esl/MongooseIM/doc/configuration/database-backends-configuration.md

 **Version notice**

 The required minimum version of MySQL is `5.7.9`.
-This is mainly to benefit from the JSON data type and the default settings which works out of the box with MongooseIM.
+This is mainly to benefit from the JSON data type, and the default settings which work out of the box with MongooseIM.

 #### MySQL 8